opensensorhub/osh-docs/src/guide/admin/config-reference.md

 Any other parameter is specific to the module and should be described in the module documentation.

-### Device Drivers Configuration
+### System Drivers Configuration

-Device drivers share some common configuration properties inherited from the `SensorConfig` class:
+System drivers share some common configuration properties inherited from the `SensorConfig` class:

   - **sensorML**: URL pointing to a SensorML file describing the sensor characteristics (the content of the file will be merged with information generated automatically by the framework, see below)